Interslavic

 Interslavic (Medžuslovjansky / Меджусловјанскы) is a pan-Slavic auxiliary language.
 Its purpose is to facilitate communication between speakers of various Slavic languages, as well as to allow people who do not speak a Slavic language to communicate with Slavic speakers by being mutually intelligible with most, if not all, Slavic languages.
 For Slavs and non-Slavs, it can be used for educational purposes as well.
 Its use spans a broad range of fields, including tourism and education.

 Interslavic can be classified as a semi-constructed language.
 It is essentially a modern continuation of Old Church Slavonic, and also draws on the various improvised language forms that Slavs have used for centuries to communicate between nationalities, for example in multi-Slavic environments and on the Internet, providing them with a scientific base.
 Thus, both grammar and vocabulary are based on common elements between the Slavic languages.
 Its main focus lies on instant intelligibility rather than easy learning, a balance typical for naturalistic (as opposed to schematic) languages.

 The Interslavic project began in 2006 under the name Slovianski.
 In 2011, Slovianski underwent a thorough reform and merged with two other projects, with the result called "Interslavic", a name that was first proposed by the Czech Ignác Hošek in 1908.

-As with the languages of the Slavic language family, Interslavic is generally written using either Latin or Cyrillic letters, or on rare occasions the Glagolitic script.
+Like the languages of the Slavic language family, Interslavic is generally written using either Latin or Cyrillic letters, or on rare occasions the Glagolitic script.